tokamak-network/Tokamak-zk-EVM-playgrounds/packages/playground-hub/README.md

   - **Mac users (Apple Silicon):** Download the `playground-hub-macOS-arm64-vX.X.X-portable.zip` file. (`X.X.X` is the version)
   - **Note:** You do not need to download the files marked as `Source code`, as they are for developers.
 - **Extract and File Location:**

   - Extract the downloaded compressed file.
   - **Windows:** After extracting, you will get a folder containing `tokamak-zk-evm-playground.exe` file.
 Move this folder to a convenient location, such as `My Documents`, `Program Files`, or your Desktop.
   - **Mac:** After extracting, you will get a `tokamak-zk-evm-playground.app` file.
-Move this file to a convenient location, such as the `Applications` folder or your Desktop.
+Move this file to a convenient location, such as your Desktop.

+    **Note:** If you encounter a "damaged" or "unidentified developer" error when trying to open the app, follow these steps:

+    1. **Open Terminal:**
+       - Press `Cmd + Space` to open Spotlight Search
+       - Type "Terminal" and press Enter
+       - A black window with white text will open (this is Terminal)
+    2. **Copy the command below and paste it in Terminal:**

+       ```bash
+       xattr -d com.apple.quarantine ~/Desktop/tokamak-zk-evm-playground-hub.app
+       ```

+       **If you placed the app in a different location:** Replace `~/Desktop/` with the actual path where you moved the app.
+For example:

+       - If you put it in Documents: `~/Documents/tokamak-zk-evm-playground-hub.app`
+       - If you put it in Downloads: `~/Downloads/tokamak-zk-evm-playground-hub.app`
+       - If you put it in a custom folder: `/path/to/your/folder/tokamak-zk-evm-playground-hub.app`

+    3. **Press Enter** to run the command
+    4. **Try opening the app again** - it should now work without the error

+    **What this does:** This command tells macOS that the app is safe to run, removing the security restriction that was preventing it from opening.

 ## 4. Running Tokamak-zk-evm-playground 🚀